makeup-jquery/jquery-screenreader-trap/README.md

     <a href="https://david-dm.org/ianmcburnie/jquery-screenreader-trap#info=devDependencies"><img src="https://david-dm.org/ianmcburnie/jquery-screenreader-trap/dev-status.svg" alt="devDependency status" /></a>
 </p>

+**ATTENTION:** A non-jQuery version is now available at [makeup-screenreader-trap](https://github.com/makeup-js/makeup-screenreader-trap).

 Prevents screen reader's virtual cursor from leaving the confines of a containing element.

 Screenreader-trap is a singleton as there can only ever be one active